3 Machine Learning Use Cases in Manufacturing That Are Paying Off Right Now

 How it works

-Predictive maintenance uses machine learning models trained on historical sensor data — vibration, temperature, pressure, current draw — to predict when equipment is likely to fail.
+Predictive maintenance uses machine learning models trained on historical sensor data — vibration, temperature, pressure, current draw, acoustic emissions — to predict when equipment is likely to fail.
 Instead of scheduling maintenance on a fixed calendar or waiting for a breakdown, teams get advance warning and can intervene before production is disrupted.

 The results